IS ONLINE GAMBLING LEGAL IN NEW MEXICO?

 GAMBLING A BIT TOO MUCH?
 HELPLINE FOR NEW MEXICO

 There are a few options for problem gamblers to seek help in the state of New Mexico:

-• The National Council on Problem Gambling is a national helpline that offers free assistance to those in need of support with gambling addictions and other related problems.
+- The National Council on Problem Gambling is a national helpline that offers free assistance to those in need of support with gambling addictions and other related problems.
 Professional counsellors are only a phone call away on 202-547 9204.
-You can also email them for info on email@example.com.
+You can also email them for info on email@example.com to find out more.